Boom bap: Modern usage

-Although not commercially popular, in the recent years boom bap has seen a small resurgence.
+Although not really popular, in the recent years boom bap has seen a small resurgence.
 In 2019, the Bristol-based rapper Wish Master (Liam Wish Kole) released an album called Boom Bap to the Future, and used the rhythmical quality as the foundation of the album's instrumental scoring, as well an allegory for retaining artistic self-control.
 However, critics were not entirely happy with the album, referring to its weak textual life, although commendable attempts at reviving the forgotten style.
 Another regeneration of the boom bap style is being constructed through the London-based music collective called Sons of Boom Bap (S.O.B), whose mission is to reignite interest and lend social status to the old-school aesthetics of rapping, which include boom bap and other foundational stylistic attributes.

-However during the pandemic and with influence of platforms such as Verzuz, multiple artist have released singles or full length projects with a boom bap aesthetic: J.Cole, Griselda, Redman, Dj Kay Slay, Lloyd Banks, Hrsmn, Rosenberg among others.
+With influence of platforms such as Verzuz, multiple artists have released singles or full length projects with a boom bap aesthetic: J. Cole, Griselda, Redman, DJ Kay Slay, Lloyd Banks, the HRSMN, and Rosenberg among others.
+Current UK artists such as Triple Darkness, who have been called the UK's Wu Tang Clan, and Jam Baxter, another British lyricist, predominantly produce "boom bap" songs.